-A vision board is necessary because when your brain sees the images, the imprint becomes stronger and the brain starts to work toward that goal.
-This is actually a proven scientific fact.
+A vision board is necessary because when your mind sees the images, the imprint becomes stronger, and your brain starts to work toward that goal.
+This is a proven scientific fact.

 Athletes picture themselves winning the Gold Medal because when the brain constantly sees the picture, it motivates the athlete to work harder and believe they can get the Gold Medal they aspire for.
 Visualizing the end result makes things believable and hence translates into reality.

 I know a lady who wanted a figure like Beyonce’s.
 She put Beyonce’s picture on her board and went to the gym daily.

 Looking at Beyonce’s figure motivated her because that was her end-result.
 After one year, she attained a lovely figure -just like Beyonce’s.

 Create your board today.
 Even if the year is half way, you can set goals for the next six months.

 You will be happy you did because it will keep you focused on your goals and you will attain them -or most of them.

 Go through your magazines and cut out images that you can use from them.